mathetian/PageDB/README.md

 ```

 #### 2.7 Multiple_Threading Write
-`CustomDB` supports multiple-threading and it support write/get in different threads at the same time.
+`PageDB` supports multiple-threading and it support write/get in different threads at the same time.
 To find the detail information, seeking the example in `tests\db_parallelbatch.cpp`.

 ### 3. Other Feature
 #### 3.1 Unit Test Module